DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * Microsoft Azure service bus topic named **fews-coastal-mvt-forecast-location-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-fluvial-display-group-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-coastal-display-group-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-non-display-group-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-ignored-workflows-topic** and associated topic subscription
+* Microsoft Azure service bus topic named **fews-mvt-topic** and associated topic subscription
 * Optional Microsoft Azure service bus topic named **fews-staged-timeseries-topic** and associated topic subscription.
 This topic is optional and only required when combined with a corresponding active output binding on the **ImportFromFews** function.

 The purpose of each topic is analagous to that of each corresponding queue.